dxatscale/sfpowerscripts/decision records/release/004-Identifying-packages-in-npm.md

     - As a consequence, tags and artifact versions would also carry the branch information, allowing users to determine which stream artifacts versions belong to

 ## Decision
+All the above solutions make it complicated and not necessary, as  changelog has more accurate details.
+It is better to use changelog to identify the packages